 People experience their calling to become psychotherapists in a variety of ways.
 This article presents several examples and then looks at some important components in the professional development of psychotherapists.

 Some people know at a young age that they want to become a psychotherapist.
 Perhaps they observed someone conducting therapy and found it fascinating and inspiring.
-Maybe they were attracted by the idea of helping people or were just naturally curious about the psyche, why people behave the way they do, the meaning of dreams, etc.
+Maybe they were into narcissism and wanted to know – is narcissism genetic or they were attracted by the idea of helping people or were just naturally curious about the psyche, why people behave the way they do, the meaning of dreams, etc.

 Sometimes people experience the calling to become a psychotherapist during the course of their own therapy for a psychological issue such as depression or anxiety.
 In every society certain individuals are called to see beneath and beyond the surface of ordinary life and conventional perspectives.
 Their illness, which may be experienced as a wounding, serves as an initiation to a another world–the world of the unconscious psyche, of symbols, transformation, and healing.
 Their psychic and emotional wounds are their teachers, inviting them to become healers.
 This is the significance of the story of the “wounded healer.”
 To paraphrase Jung, it is the healer’s own hurt that gives the measure of his power to heal.